 - they expand the subject line;

-- most importantly, they drag users’ attention and encourage them to open an email.
+- most importantly, they attract users’ attention and encourage them to open an email.

 24% of email recipients actually read preheaders to understand if they want to open an email or not.
-Overall, emails with a preheader get 18% higher open rates compared to the ones without it.
+Overall, emails with a preheader have 18% higher open rates compared to the ones without.
 Those are good reasons to learn some email preheader best practices.

 Support the subject line

 As we mentioned, preheaders can guarantee higher open rates, if used wisely of course.
 To engage users, don’t miss a chance to expand the meaning of your subject line.
 For example, without the preheader, this subject line from Nadine Barzler doesn’t give enough information for a user to get interested and open the email: